Religious Toleration/Intolerance in Colonial Virginia

 In the colonial period, the Anglican church had a key role in what today would be considered fundamental government services.
 The vestry set the parish tax rates for maintaining the church buildings, paying the minister, and funding social welfare expenses such as caring for orphans, the indigent, and others unable to support themselves.
 Parish taxes were collected by the county sheriffs, along with the other taxes imposed by the county courts (equivalent to a combination of today's Board of County Supervisors and District judges).

-There was no separation of church and state; everyone, no matter what their personal beliefs, was required to pay taxes that funded Anglican activities.
+There was no separation of church and state in colonial Virginia.
+Everyone, no matter what their personal beliefs, was required to pay taxes that funded Anglican activities.
+An established church existed in all but the Pennsylvania and Rhode Island colonies.
 There also was no acceptance within the Virginia gentry of non-Anglican beliefs in the 1600's.
 Throughout the colonial period, only one Catholic family gained wealth and power, the Brents in Westmoreland and (after 1664) Stafford County.
 George Brent and his family had to worship privately.
-The county court in Stafford sought to increase acceptance of the Brents by issuing a certificate in 1668 stating that the Brent family had not tried to convert anyone to their Catholic faith for the last two decades.5
+The county court in Stafford sought to increase acceptance of the Brents by issuing a certificate in 1668 stating that the Brent family had not tried to convert anyone to their Catholic faith for the last two decades.6

-She had religious dissenters burned to death, and became know as "Bloody Mary" after graphic accounts and images were published in Foxe's Book of Martyrs.
+Queen Mary had religious dissenters burned to death.
+She became know as "Bloody Mary" after graphic accounts and images were published in Foxe's Book of Martyrs.
 When she died in 1588, Henry VII's second daughter became queen.
 Elizabeth I was a Protestant, and the definition of heresy changed dramatically as she punished heretics who supported Catholic dogma and the role of the Pope.
 Catholic Spain tried to invade and conquer Protestant England in 1588, but the Spanish Armada was dispersed in the English Channel.
-Anti-Catholic bias became closely associated with English nationalism.7
+Anti-Catholic bias became closely associated with English nationalism.8

 Virginia was settled initially when James I was king, and grew during the reign of his brother Charles I. They were the head of the Church of England, but the forms of worship and the words used during religious services were contested by different factions within the church.